Micro-frontends in Practice: Benefits and Pitfalls

 Single-SPA[2] acts as an application router, mounting and unmounting micro-frontends in response to the URL.
 Good for mixing frameworks (React + Vue + Angular on the same page), although that use case is rarer than it sounds — most end up standardising on one framework.

-After several projects in production, the real problems that cost the most:
+After several projects in production, six problems that cost the most:

 - CSS leakage.
 Global styles from one micro-frontend “leak” to others.
 Solutions: CSS-in-JS, CSS Modules, Shadow DOM.
-All have their price.
+All have their price in complexity or performance.

 - Dependency versions.
-Three teams on three React versions = state corruption, bugs impossible to reproduce.
-You need strict governance or accept the cost of duplicated bundles.
+Three teams on three React versions = state corruption and bugs impossible to reproduce.
+You need strict governance or accept the duplicated bundle cost.

 - Performance.
 Each micro-frontend brings its own bundle.
 Without well-configured shared dependencies, total weight can multiply 3-4×.